ask/carrot/README.rst

 You can also poll the queue manually, by using the ``fetch`` method.
-This method returns a ``Message`` object, from where you can get the message body, deserialize the body to get the data, acknowledge, reject or requeue the message.
+This method returns a ``Message`` object, from where you can get the message body, de-serialize the body to get the data, acknowledge, reject or re-queue the message.

     >>> consumer = Consumer(connection=amqpconn, queue="feed",
     ...                     exchange="feed", routing_key="importer")